kermitt2/pdfalto/Readme.md

 - map special characters in secondary fonts to their expected unicode

-- generalize reading order to all blocks (now it is limited to the blocks of the first page)

 - try OCR for unsolved character unicode value based on their associated glyph in embedded font

 - try OCR for unsolved character unicode value in context based on their occurences in the document